 - Never use bleach or other chemicals to clean your garbage disposal, as it can damage the machinery.

 These small steps, simple as they may seem, can go a long way toward keeping your system running strong and continuing to make your life easier for a long time.
-You can see some of these tips in action, as well as learn how to fix some common disposal problems from this video at GMC Trade Secrets.

 It’s a dirty job, so help your disposal do it right.